tonyfischetti/taciturn/README.md

 # taciturn

-> Promises for tacit programming with implicit context threading
+> Promises for tacit programming.
+Thread context through your chains without the ceremony.

 ## Installation